Skip to main content

 For complete NExT preparation strategy, see our NEET & NExT Exam Guide.

 India has several "Open States" that allow students from any part of the country to apply for their management quota seats.
-For a student with a score between 250 and 450, these states offer the best balance of quality and cost.
+For a student with a score between 250 and 450, these states offer the best balance of quality and cost — this is where India's low-fees private MBBS colleges with genuinely low cut-offs are concentrated.

 Uttar Pradesh — Highest Volume of Affordable Private Seats